PantherParade/Minimal-OS/README.md

 is intentionally well, minimal and will remain focused on a simple, music-first iPod experience.

+## Development

+Minimal OS was developed with the assistance of AI coding tools and then extensively reviewed, tested, debugged, and refined through repeated real-world use on supported iPod hardware.

+It remains beta software, so bugs may still be present.

 ## Rockbox

 Minimal OS is built on Rockbox and would not exist without the work of